joonarafael/unsecure-software/docs/installation_manual.md

 # INSTALLATION MANUAL

-This manual will provide you with step-by-step instructions on how to get this application running on your own local machine along with the _Postgres_ database.
+This manual will provide you with step-by-step instructions on how to get this application running on your own local machine along with the _Postgres_ database for long-term storage.

 ## Advanced Users